-38 PRO Air 41/10; David Irving, The Rise and Fall of the Luftwaffe, p.92. countermeasure experts would become quiescent and leave the initiative to the United Kingdom.39 Information gleaned from intelligence sources now indicated that certain changes and improvements to the Knickebein system were about to take place.
+38 PRO Air 41/10; David Irving, The Rise and Fall of the Luftwaffe, p.92.

+Information gleaned from intelligence sources now indicated that certain changes and improvements to the Knickebein system were about to take place.
 Accordingly, No 80 Wing decided to embark on a plan to modify its transmitters and increase the number of sites and transmitters.
-As it did so, the Luftwaffe increased the number of its Knickebein transmitters to twelve.
-40 These were carefully sited on the coasts of Northern France and Holland (with one in Norway), thereby adding to the number of accurate beam intersections which could be obtained by their bomber crews while attacking targets in, or adjacent to, the United Kingdom.
+As it did so, the Luftwaffe increased the number of its Knickebein transmitters to twelve.40 These were carefully sited on the coasts of Northern France and Holland (with one in Norway), thereby adding to the number of accurate beam intersections which could be obtained by their bomber crews while attacking targets in, or adjacent to, the United Kingdom.
 Moreover, in September 1941, transmissions were heard on frequencies other than 30, 31.5 and 33.5 Megacycles.41 Specialist jamming equipment, which had been ordered earlier, now became available to the British with the added advantage of considerable extra power.42 For good reason, given the limited number available, it was decided to site some of these near to both the capital and key industrial areas, in order to render Luftwaffe beam signals unusable during an approach to the target.
 Others were located near the East and South coasts, to try to provide protection for all the essential ports and, at the same time, cover some of the inland area with jamming signals.
-This development made it possible to withdraw the modified hospital Diathermy equipment employed as a temporary jamming measure at selected 39 Unpublished history of No 80 Wing, PRO Air 41/46, p.30.
-40 PRO Air 41/46 p.31, and App.
-"A", pp.2-3.
+This development made it possible to withdraw the modified hospital Diathermy equipment employed as a temporary jamming measure at selected police stations.
+Far from being returned to their original owners, these sets could not be spared by No 80 Wing; they were rebuilt as quickly as possible and promptly re-deployed at some of the newer specialist jamming sites.43

+39 Unpublished history of No 80 Wing, PRO Air 41/46, p.30.

+40 PRO Air 41/46 p.31, and App."A", pp.2-3.